arjitharya/SafeCity/README.md

 # SafeCity 🛡️

-A location-aware **citizen-safety app** for Japan.
-SafeCity keeps a resident safe in an emergency, then doubles as a lightweight civic toolkit for everyday city life.
+A **location-aware safety app**.
+SafeCity keeps a resident/tourist safe in an emergency, then doubles as a lightweight civic toolkit for everyday city life.

 Built with **React 19 + Vite + Tailwind + framer-motion + Leaflet**.
 Everything runs in the